-The media has tremendous power to magnify economic trends.
 When dot-com mania ruled, we read about lawyers and other professionals joining start-up companies in droves.
-There was a pervasive message that an epidemic of lawyers were leaving law-firm practice in search of stock options, subsequent wealth and early retirement.
+There was a pervasive message that there was an epidemic causing lawyers to leave law-firm practices in search of stock options, subsequent wealth, and early retirement.
+While some lawyers certainly did achieve great wealth this way, most did not.
+In fact, most kept their law firm jobs.

-Today the discourse focuses on the latest layoffs.
-Instead of reading about lawyers who achieve great paper wealth before the age of 30, we hear about law firms cutting back on bonuses and perks, lowering or freezing salaries, and even letting associates go.
+Today, instead of reading about lawyers who have achieved great paper wealth before the age of 30, we hear about law firms freezing salaries and laying off hundreds of associates and staff.